MASTERING LIGHT ONLINE WORKSHOP

 Be sure to stick with the latest releases of cameras as the older cameras will have quality issues.
 Full frame is still better, but the difference is becoming marginal.
 I prefer a cropped sensor as the lenses are lighter and cheaper as well.

 You should not skimp when buying your first tripod.
-I see so many beginners spend thousands on a camera and lenses only to buy a cheap tripod.
+I see so many beginner landscape photographers spend thousands on a camera body and lenses only to buy a cheap tripod.
 Most landscape photos are taken from a tripod which is the foundation to your entire setup; it needs to be solid!

 This does not mean you need to buy the biggest beast of a tripod out there, something in the mid-range will be perfectly adequate for most.
 Some great brands in the mid-range price are Induro and Feisol.
 If you want to spend more and buy a tripod that will last a long time, I would recommend Really Right Stuff.